usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 government may include, for example, a mosquito abatement district, utility district, transit authority, water and sewer board, zoning district, or other similar governmental entity that may operate with administrative and fiscal independence.
-This definition is drawn in part from the U.S. Census Bureau definition 8 for purposes of setting a compliance time frame for a subset of public entities.
+This definition is drawn in part from the U.S. Census Bureau definition {% fn 8 %} for purposes of setting a compliance time frame for a subset of public entities.
 It is not meant to alter the existing definition of “public entity” in § 35.104 in any way.
-The Department made one grammatical correction in this part to remove an extra “or” from the definition as proposed in the NPRM.
-9 However, the substance of the definition is unchanged from the Department’s proposal in the NPRM.
+The Department made one grammatical correction in this part to remove an extra “or” from the definition as proposed in the NPRM. {% fn 9 %} However, the substance of the definition is unchanged from the Department’s proposal in the NPRM.

 **“Total population”**